-The proposal is for Single storey extension to rear of bungalow and it does not have an impact on the Public Highway or Surface Water Flood Risk.
+The proposal is for garage with storage above and it does not have an impact on the Public Highway or Surface Water Flood Risk.

-As Lead Local Flood Authority, Lincolnshire County Council is required to provide a statutory planning consultation response with regard to drainage and surface water flood risk on all Major applications.
-This application is classified as a Minor Application and it is therefore the duty of the Local Planning Authority to consider the surface water flood risk and drainage proposals for this planning application.
+As Lead Local Flood Authority, Lincolnshire County Council is required to provide a statutory planning consultation response regarding drainage and surface water flood risk on all Major applications.
+This application is classified as a Minor Application, and it is therefore the duty of the Local Planning Authority to consider the surface water flood risk and drainage proposals for this planning application.